Apply to PERFORM

 Send Us Your Magic

-The cost to apply is $20 CAD per act, only $15 CAD each for VIBFA Members*
+The cost to apply is $20 CAD per act, only $15 CAD each for VIBFA Members for hosting and in-person acts, and $10 CAD per act ($5 for members) for virtual acts.

 Have questions about your submission?
 The selection process?
 Want to make a mess?